A-C-A-F/Customer-Market-Segmentation/README.md

 9. Compile and fit unsupervised machine learning models such as PCA and K-Means to training data

 ### Project Structure
--__Task 1:__ Understand the problem statement and business case -__Task 2:__ Import libraries and datasets
+- __Task 1:__ Understand the problem statement and business case
+- __Task 2:__ Import libraries and datasets
--__Task 3:__ Visualize and explore datasets
+- __Task 3:__ Visualize and explore datasets
--__Task 4:__ Understand the theory and intuition behind k-means clustering machine learning algorithm -__Task 5:__ Learn how to obtain the optimal number of clusters using the elbow method -__Task 6:__ Use Scikit-Learn library to find the optimal number of clusters using elbow method -__Task 7:__ Apply k-means using Scikit-Learn to perform customer segmentation -__Task 8:__ Apply Principal Component Analysis (PCA) technique to perform dimensionality reduction and data visualization
+- __Task 4:__ Understand the theory and intuition behind k-means clustering machine learning algorithm
+- __Task 5:__ Learn how to obtain the optimal number of clusters using the elbow method
+- __Task 6:__ Use Scikit-Learn library to find the optimal number of clusters using elbow method
+- __Task 7:__ Apply k-means using Scikit-Learn to perform customer segmentation
+- __Task 8:__ Apply Principal Component Analysis (PCA) technique to perform dimensionality reduction and data visualization